aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ---
-# This title is used for search results
+title: Campus Fabric # This title is used for search results
-title: Campus Fabric
 link: https://avd.arista.com/stable/ansible_collections/arista/avd/examples/campus-fabric/index.html
 ---
 <!--
-  ~ TODO: This license is not consistent with the license used in the project.
-  ~       Delete the inconsistent license and above line and rerun pre-commit to insert a good license.
   ~ Copyright (c) 2025 Arista Networks, Inc.
   ~ Use of this source code is governed by the Apache License 2.0 ~ that can be found in the LICENSE file.